-The Respondent denied the Appellant's application as he did not meet the diagnostic criteria of an eligible diagnosis of an Intellectual Disability, or related condition, which is severe.
-The Appellant was diagnosed with Adjustment Disorder, Idiopathic Transverse Myelitis, Vesicouretal Reflux and Chiari Malformation, Type 1.
-Linda Workman, a witness for the Respondent, testified that the Appellant's diagnoses were medical in nature, and there was no presence of an Intellectual Disability, or a related condition that resulted in impairment of general intellectual functioning or adaptive behavior similar to that of intellectually disabled individuals.
+The Respondent denied the Appellant's application as she did not meet the diagnostic criteria of an eligible diagnosis of an Intellectual Disability, or related condition, which is severe.
+The Appellant was diagnosed with a mild Intellectual Disability, as documented in the July 2022 psychological evaluation.
+Kerri Linton, the Respondent's witness, testified that a mild Intellectual Disability does not meet the severity criteria to meet the diagnostic criteria for eligibility.